ColasNahaboo/advent-of-code-my-solutions/bash/2021/README.md

 *Also:* I have seen on the Reddit post [Big inputs for AOC 2021](https://www.reddit.com/r/adventofcode/comments/r9s5pz/2021_big_inputs_for_advent_of_code_2021_puzzles/) a smart hack by "p_tseng":

 > For each board, figure out what time it wins at.
 By building a map of called number -> time it's called, you can determine this very quickly.
 For each board, take maximum across each row/column, take minimum of those maxima.

+*Also:* "einarjon" has a much [faster bash solution](https://github.com/einarjon/adventofcode.sh/blob/main/2021/04.sh), by doing everything in memory with arrays and strings, and replacement in strings without changing their lengths.

 ### Day 5
 Creating a (huge) 2-dimensional aray and plotting the  lines in it would be too slow in bash, so we just list the lines points one by one, each on a line in a sequential file.
 The points that are thus parts of more than one line are simply the coordinates that appears multiple times in the file!
 So a simple classic `sort|uniq -d` can find them quickly.
 This is a huge gain in efficiency, both in time and space, for data with few lines sparse in a big space as the input files are.